Freelancer Pay Stubs: Beginner Self-Employment Guide

 • Self-Employment Tax: Covers Social Security and Medicare contributions.

-• State & Local Taxes: Depending on where you live and operate.
+• State & Local Taxes: Depending on your location.

-• Business Expenses: Deductible costs that reduce taxable income.
+• Business Expenses: Deductible costs reducing taxable income.

 Freelancer Best Practices for Pay Stub Management